Amiri83/fortigate/README.md

-# Fortigare gre over IPSEC to cisco
+# FConnecting Fortigate to cisco devcie using GRE over IPSEC

 This is the configuration i used to connect my Fortigate 201E with OS 6.2.5 to a cisco router using gre over ipsec